Life Is Strange (video game): Gameplay

 Players are able to rewind an event within a certain window of time.

 Life Is Strange is a graphic adventure played from a third-person view.
-The player takes control of Max Caulfield, whose time rewinding ability allows the player to redo almost any action that has been taken.
+The player takes control of protagonist Max Caulfield, whose time rewinding ability allows the player to redo almost any action that has been taken.
 The player can examine and interact with objects, which enables puzzle solving in the form of fetch quests and making changes to the environment.
 Items that are collected before time travelling are kept in the inventory after the fact.

 The player can explore various locations in the fictional setting of Arcadia Bay and communicate with non-playable characters.
 Dialogue exchanges can be rewound while branching options are used for conversation.
 Once an event is reset, the details provided earlier are permitted to avail themselves in the future.
 In some instances, choices in dialogue alter and affect the story through short or long-term consequences.
 For each one of the choices, something good in the short term could turn out worse later.